Coccinella novemnotata: Description and identification

-The nine-spotted ladybug can be identified by the presence of four black spots on each of its elytra, a single spot split between the elytra, and a black suture between the elytra.
+The nine-spotted ladybug can be identified by the four black spots on each of its elytra, a single spot split between the elytra, and a black suture between the elytra.
 Its pronotum is black, with two connected white marks at the front of its head.
+They range from 4.7 to 7.0 millimeters (0.19-0.28 inches) long and the elytra can range from yellow to orange and spotted or spotless.
+Males can be distinguished by a spot on their anterior coxae and stripe on the femora.